CarawaysClass/carawaysclass.github.io/itse1302/itse1302-2018-syllabus.md

 ## Course Description
-In this course, students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+This course is designed to equip you, the student, with the primary critical thinking and fundamental programming skills necessary to solve fairly complex problems.
+You should develop skills that incorporate the fundamental ideas of structured programming in your problem solving approach.
+This course will serve as the foundation for understanding how to program.

+Generally (and per the course catalog), this course will introduce you to concepts and tools used in designing, developing, testing, implementing, and documenting computer programs.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check the Brightspace calendar and content module *each week* for scheduled Learning Activities and Assignments.
+* Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
+Be sure to register for access as soon as you receive the invitation email from me.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For messages received between _Monday and Friday noon_, I will make every effort to reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For messages received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
-* Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
-Be sure to get a case number when you contact them.
-**SIMnet** is the on-line service that you will use to complete a majority of the assignments of our class.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.
-* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

-1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
-2. Explain the guiding principles of professional behavior in computing.
-3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
-4. Use business productivity software to manipulate data and find solutions to business problems.
-5. Explain the concepts and terminology used in the operation of application systems in a business environment.
-6. Identify emerging technologies for use in business applications.
-7. Complete projects that integrate business software applications.
+1. Design computer programs
+2. Write computer programs
+3. Test computer programs
+4. Document computer programs

-## Prerequisites
+## Corequisites
-None.
+- ITSC 1301 or COSC 1301 or BCIS 1305 (for Business majors only) Department Approval.

 ## Required Materials
 To be successful in this class, the student must:

-* Have access to a Windows PC with Microsoft Office 2016 installed _*OR*_ access to a Mac with Microsoft 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
+* Have access to a computer with internet access
-* Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is: ISBN: **978-1-260-72803-3**
-> Office 2016 SimNet - simnet online for Microsoft Office 2016, 1st ed
-> Author: Triad Interactive
+* Have a physical or digital copy of our textbook:
+> Murach's Python Programming
+> Authors: Joel Murach and Michael Murach
-> Access Code
+> ISBN:  978-1890774974

-> **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
-I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
-The publisher provides two weeks of "free" access to start our semester.
+This program can be purchased from the campus bookstore and online through a variety of vendors included <a href="https://amzn.to/2JaoRje" target="_blank">Amazon.com</a>.

 ## Instructor Guidelines and Policies